gokcehan/lf/doc.md

 	map i $LESSOPEN='| ~/.config/lf/pv.sh %s' less -R $f

 Since the preview script is called for each file selection change, it may not generate previews fast enough if the user scrolls through files quickly.
-In this case the `preload` and `preloader` options can be set to enable file previews to be preloaded in advance.
+To deal with this, the `preload` option can be set to enable file previews to be preloaded in advance.
-If enabled, the preload script will be run on files in advance as the user navigates through them.
+If enabled, the preview script will be run on files in advance as the user navigates through them.
-The preload script receives the same arguments as the preview script.
-If the exit code of the preload script is zero, then the output will be cached in memory and displayed by lf (useful for text or sixel previews).
+In this case, if the exit code of the preview script is zero, then the output will be cached in memory and displayed by lf (useful for text or sixel previews).
-If the exit code of the preload script is not zero, then it will fallback to using the preview script instead (useful for previews managed by an external program).
+Otherwise, it will fallback to calling the preview script again when the file is actually selected (useful for previews managed by an external program).

 # CHANGING DIRECTORY